The Ambergris Element: Reception

-John Peel, writing for the magazine The Star Trek Files, described the episode as "a particularly silly story", citing as story with things done that couldn't have been done in the live show but without any thought put into it.
+John Peel, writing for the magazine The Star Trek Files, described the episode as "a particularly silly story", citing a story with things done that couldn't have been done in the live show but without any thought put into it.

-As part of his re-watch series of articles of the show, Keith DeCandido rated this a 5 out of 10, citing the episode's climax as "stultifying".
+As part of his 2017 re-watch series of articles of the show, Keith DeCandido rated this a 5 out of 10, citing the episode's climax as "stultifying".